You need to have an environment loaded (

 These options do not require a re-compile when changed (e.g. simulation size, number of devices, plugins, …).

 .param files are build directly into the PIConGPU binary for performance reasons.

 In this step you can optimize the simulation for the specific hardware you want to run on.
-By default, we compile for Nvidia GPUs with CUDA targeting the oldest compatible architecture.
+By default, we compile for Nvidia GPUs with the CUDA backend, targeting the oldest compatible architecture.